cloudmesh-community/sp19-516-124/azure.md

 `Azure for Students` (default)

 #### Resource Group:
-`AndrewCloudSevicetest` (Create a new one if you do not have an available option.)
+`YourResourceGroupHere` (Create a new one if you do not have an available option.)

 #### Virtual Machine Name:
 `EfiveothreeTest`